vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 }
 ```

-These are two very simple and similar modules, but they serve as a container for all the functionality related to users or products we might need down the road.
-Even though it looks we are repeating code, we should not try to unify the create functions in any way - that would cause coupling between unrelated concepts and would make the code harder to change.
+These two modules are very simple and similar, but they serve as a container for all the functionality related to users or products we might need down the road.
+Even though it looks that we are repeating code, we should not try to unify these create functions in any way - that would cause coupling between unrelated concepts and would make the code harder to change.

 Notice how we have defined default values for all the parameters.
-This will allow us to call the `create` functions without passing any parameters and still have a valid object of the appropriate type.
+This will allow us to call the `create` functions without passing arguments and still have a valid object of the appropriate type.

 One thing you might be concerned about the code above is that we are listing all of the fields as individual parameters.
-We only have a couple of parameters in each of the `create` function, but the number of parameters could grow a lot as we make our models more complex.
-We will ignore it for now, but we are going to revisit this when we discuss defining a clear application boundary in a future article.
+We only have a couple of arguments in each of the `create` function, but the number of parameters could grow a lot as we make our models more complex.
+We will ignore it for now, but we will revisit this when we discuss defining a clear application boundary in a future article.

-Even though we have declared the `LineItem` interface in the same file as the `Invoice` interface, for the modules we will use a separate file for clarity.
+Even though we have declared the `LineItem` interface in the same file as the `Invoice`, we will use a separate file for the Invoice and LineItem modules.
 We could group the invoice and the line item modules using a directory, but we will keep it simple and flat for now.
 You can use any folder structure that suits your particular situation.

 The `lineItem` module will be pretty simple as well: